National Register of Historic Places listings in Sanpete County, Utah

 This is a list of the National Register of Historic Places listings in Sanpete County, Utah.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Sanpete County, Utah, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-Sanpete County and Sevier County make up the "Little Scandinavia" portion of Utah, where many of Utah's 20,000 Scandinavian immigrants during the 19th century settled.
+Sanpete County and Sevier County make up the "Little Scandinavia" portion of Utah, where many of Utah's 20,000 19th-century Scandinavian immigrants settled.
 Pair-houses, a Scandinavian home form, are relatively common.

 There are 82 properties and districts listed on the National Register in the county.
 One other site in the county was once listed, but has since been removed.